getgrav/grav-learn/pages/03.themes/04.theme-vars/docs.md

     category: docs
 ---

 When you are designing a theme, Grav gives you access to all sorts of objects and variables from your twig templates.
 The Twig templating framework provides powerful ways to read and manipulate these objects and variables.
-This is [fully explained in their own documentation][documents] as well as [summarized succinctly in our own documentation][primer].
+This is [fully explained in their own documentation](http://twig.sensiolabs.org/doc/templates.html) as well as [summarized succinctly in our own documentation](../twig-primer).

 >>>> In Twig, you can call methods that take no parameters by just calling the method name, and omitting the parentheses `()`.
 If you need to pass parameters, you also need to provide those after the method name.  `page.content` is equivalant to `page.content()`